JensenNick/huawei_solar_pees/README.md

 ![Daily Battery Economy](pictures/daily_battery_economy.jpg)

-> *Daily Battery Economy: Track e.g. your cost charging the battery from grid, lost revenue due to charging solar PV production and the savings you have discharging the battery.*
+> *Daily Battery Economy: Track your cost charging the battery from grid, lost revenue due to charging solar PV production and the savings you have discharging the battery.*

 #### Currency (optional)